YangG-Morph/Particle_Simulator/README.md

 ***** **[Warning - Many flashing colors]** *****

-Left click to deflect particles, middle click to randomize settings and right click on settings to activate sliders.
+Left click to deflect particles, middle click to randomize settings and right click to freeze particles.
+Settings are editable via clicking then entering amount or with the right mouse button.

 * 10,000 Particles gets around 20-30 fps